Engineering in political science

 An engineer, on the other hand, is happy to work on a concept with a five percent chance of success, if success pays thirty times the cost of trying.
 An engineer first uses analogies and theory‐informed intuitions to consider a wide range of design issues, and then seeks modular design concepts that seem, relative to the status quo, likely to reduce more problems than they worsen.
 Promising design concepts progress to increasingly realistic proof‐of‐concept prototypes, from simulations, to wind tunnel models, to field tests.
 While scientists have little use for prototypes, prototypes make engineers' worlds go round.

 There is a definitional difficulty here - where is the line between engineering and gradual change or reform of existing institutions?
 Any change, say, in ballot design or legislative rules could be considered engineering.
-To take a recent example, there are a number of extant proposals for altering selection and terms of SCOTUS, but most are well-known in other countries.
+To take a recent example, there are a number of extant proposals for altering the selection and terms of Supreme Court justices, but most are well-known in other countries.

 I have tried to reserve the term engineering for changes that are both more novel and wide-ranging, but I admit that the line is fuzzy.
-I might not classify 16-year staggered terms for SCOTUS justices as original engineering - because it simply altered an existing variable - but storable votes (which might be used for SCOTUS) would count - because it is a very different form of voting.
+I might not classify 16-year staggered terms for SCOTUS justices as original engineering - because it simply altered an existing variable and is common in other countries - but storable votes (which might be used for SCOTUS) would count - because it is a very different form of voting where voters can cast multiple votes from a fixed store.
 But this line is debatable.
 If we expand engineering to include all changes to institutions, then political scientists would have much more to contribute, though it would be harder to isolate those contributions.

 Regardless of the merits of newly engineered institutions, the engineering approach can also enrich political science theorizing itself, producing knowledge for its own sake.
 By creating and then potentially testing the effects of radically different institutions, we expand political science.
 These institutions introduce new variables and new contexts that could potentially lead us to revise or delimit existing theories.
 At worst, engineering allows us to more accurately map the space of potential political institutions and discover potential dead ends.
 At best, it provides us with improvements that make all (or most) of us better off.